Semistable reduction of modular curves associated with maximal subgroups in prime level: Split Cartan structures

 (Note that, abusing a bit notations, we have used the same labels ${\mathrm{Ig}} (p)_1$ and ${\mathrm{Ig}} (p)_d$ as in Theorem~\ref{S}.
 Note also that equations~(\ref{DrinfeldXs0}) define genuinely hyperelliptic curves only when $p$ is not to small.)

 \begin{proof} Here we parallel the proof of Theorem~\ref{NS0}.
-Indeed Theorem~\ref{S} shows that we only need taking the quotient of our semistable model $\overline{\cal M} ({\cal P}, \Gamma_{s} (p))^{\mathrm{st}}$ by the Galois group $G$ for ${\cal P}$, and check what happens on the locus of extra-automorphisms, that is, on Drinfeld components associated with supersingular $j$ invariants equal to $1728$ or $0$.
+Indeed Theorem~\ref{S} shows that we only need assume ${\cal P}$ is Galois with group $G$, and take the quotient of our semistable model $\overline{\cal M} ({\cal P}, \Gamma_{s} (p))^{\mathrm{st}}$ by $G$.
+Then we check what happens on the locus of extra-automorphisms, that is, on Drinfeld components associated with supersingular $j$ invariants equal to $1728$ or $0$.
 Section~\ref{0-1728} shows that the exceptional automorphism $[\zeta_n ]$ (for $n=4$ or $6$) maps the parameters $\alpha$ and $\beta$ to $\zeta_n \alpha$ and $\zeta_n \beta$ respectively.
 Keeping track of those transformations through the computations of equations~(\ref{4.3.3.s}) and around, and doing the math, shows that the relevant quotients Drinfeld components are indeed given by~(\ref{DrinfeldXs0}). $\Box$

 \end{proof}